k8af/fvtt-buster-Dockerfile/README.md

 #### Start Foundry VTT
 > #node /srv/foundry/fvtt/resources/app/main.js --dataPath=/srv/foundry/data 1>>access.log 2>>error.log &
 >
+---
+### HINT
+You also can try out the shell script "container_manager.sh" to start, stop and login to your container.
+---

 #### Port Forwarding
 Foundry VTT Server is listening on Port 30000 (default), my container will redirect it to my hosting port 12345.